The Interview: Delay and changes

-Sony Pictures Entertainment hack and threats
+Sony Pictures hack and threats

 A hacker group compromised much of Sony Pictures Entertainment's computer system in late 2014 in retaliation for the film's content.

-On November 24, 2014, an anonymous group identifying themselves as the "Guardians of Peace" hacked the computer networks of Columbia Pictures's parent company Sony Pictures Entertainment.
+On November 24, 2014, an anonymous group identifying themselves as the "Guardians of Peace" hacked the computer networks of Columbia's parent company Sony Pictures Entertainment.
 The hackers leaked internal emails, employee records and several recent and unreleased Sony Pictures films, including Annie, Mr. Turner, Still Alice and To Write Love on Her Arms.
 The North Korean government denied involvement in the hack.
 On December 8, the hackers leaked further materials, including a demand that Sony pull "the movie of terrorism", widely interpreted as referring to The Interview.

-On December 16, 2014, the hackers threatened to attack the New York premiere of The Interview and any cinema showing the film.
+On December 16, 2014, the hackers threatened to attack the New York City premiere of The Interview and any theater showing the film.
 Two further messages were released on December 1; one, sent in a private message to Sony executives, said that the hackers would not release further information if Sony never released the film and removed it from the internet.
 The other, posted to Pastebin, a web application used for text storage which the Guardians of Peace had used for previous messages, stated that Sony had "suffered enough" and could release The Interview, but only if Kim Jong Un's death scene was not "too happy".
 The message also threatened that if Sony made another film antagonizing North Korea, the hackers "will be here ready to fight".